airpair/yatodo-guide/post.md

 The above mentioned concerns are the security issues, unfortunately at this time firebase does not have the support for "Email Verification" when user creates/register an account.
 For the second issue, writing the organization entries in "users" data structure must be done on the server.
 In other words, it should not be driven by the client application.

 Wait, what !! ..
 Did you say "Server" ?.
 You may say - I would like to make use of BaaS (Backend as a Service), write a mobile app and would ideally want to stay away from running/managing a server.
-These was an important objective for us.
+This was an important objective for us.

 Now, dear reader, the issues are very real and they do require some business logic to be run on the server but I do not disagree with your objective of staying away from running a server farm and managing them.